MEpiVet/cuttance-chicken-scorer/overview.md

 ## Deployment Instructions

 ### Netlify Deployment
+This is already done but this is what you could do for future websites/apps

 1. Create a free Netlify account
 2. Drag and drop the project folder to Netlify
 3. Site automatically deploys with a URL like: https://chickens-heidi.netlify.app